 With Zabbix, it is feasible to build virtually limitless types of data from the system.
-High-performance real-time monitoring systems that tens of thousands of servers, virtual machines, and network devices can be controlled simultaneously.
+High-performance real-time monitoring systems that you can control tens of thousands of servers, virtual machines, and network devices simultaneously.

-Along with saving the data, visualization features are accessible, as well as extremely flexible ways of figuring out the data for the purpose of alarming.
+Besides saving the data, visualization features are accessible and extremely flexible ways of figuring out the data for alarming.

 Some of the features of Zabbix includes:

 Zabbix helps in keeping the data in JSON format, so many applications can also use it.

 Zabbix proxy is highly suggested for wide-scale production systems.

 The low-level discovery automatically checks the new nodes without any struggle.